SDVOSB Certification Guide: Requirements and Strategy for Veterans

 What are the biggest risks after approval?

 You must maintain compliance.
-Awards can be protested, SBA can require reverification, and joint ventures or investor deals can jeopardize eligibility.
+Status can be protested, SBA can require reverification, and joint ventures or investor deals can jeopardize eligibility.

 Top Articles